Li11iana/PyCitySchools/README.md

 - Data description:

-Being able to preview the dataset provides actionable information, for example the "Grades" subset reveal that there are more students in 9th and 10th grade than 11th and 12th grade, this could potentially mean that an important number of students could be dropping out of school, depending on the school administration the reason behind that could be reviewed.
-Using .describe we can see that the average score on mathematics is 64.675733 while for reading the average score is 72.357865, both parameters should be improved, however you could argue the more resources to make mathematics more appealing to the students.
+Being able to preview the dataset provides actionable information, for example the "Grades" subset reveals that there are more students in 9th and 10th grade than 11th and 12th grade, this could potentially mean that an important number of students could be dropping out of school, depending on the school administration the reason behind that could be reviewed.
+Using. describe we can see that the average score on mathematics is 64.675733 while for reading the average score is 72.357865, both parameters should be improved, however you could argue the more resources to make mathematics more appealing to the students.

 - Dataset and subset comparison:

 Pandas provides great tools to filter, summarize and compare subsets of the data frame allowing you to review from a macro school district view or turn to a specific school and adapt to their precise needs and development opportunities.
-An additional analysis that could be of importance would be the quantity of students and budget assigned to the school, and compare that with the average budget for each school-type table since the last one revealed that public school have on average a higher budget than charter schools however this higher budget could be diluted in a bigger student population.
+An additional analysis that could be of importance would be the quantity of students and budget assigned to the school and compare that with the average budget for each school-type table since the last one revealed that public school have on average a higher budget than charter schools however this higher budget could be diluted in a bigger student population.